-My old English teacher (If he didn’t know the poet) would have decimated this poem with his red pen and called it near illiterate and yet Cummings wrote in this style and made it his own and in doing so became one of the most popular poets of his and our time.
+My old English teacher (if he didn’t know the poet) would have decimated this poem with his red pen and called it near illiterate and yet Cummings wrote in this style and made it his own and in doing so became one of the most popular poets of his and our time.

-In any discussion of poetic form we can not ignore the work of William Shakespeare famous for his sonnets.
-An understanding of the tight traditional forms of poetry re important to any emerging poet and again, once we understand these rules we can go ahead and break them.
+In any discussion of poetic form we can not ignore the work of William Shakespeare, famous for his sonnets.
+An understanding of the tight traditional forms of poetry is important to any emerging poet and again, once we understand these rules we can go ahead and break them.
 We can find our own form.
 Form should be like an old pair of shoes, we should feel comfortable and familiar with our chosen form.
 Many poets will say that they ignore form but be assured, that the best poets only ignore it because they have a deep understanding and appreciation of it.

-Perhaps the most important constituent of a poem is it’s musicality, poetry is first and foremost an auditory experience and so the flow and rhythm of words is central to a readers enjoyment of a poem.
+Perhaps the most important constituent of a poem is its musicality; poetry is first and foremost an auditory experience and so the flow and rhythm of words is central to a reader's enjoyment of a poem.
 Consider how the use of assonance, consonance, alliteration, rhyme and prosody contribute to the sound of your poetry.
 Musicality and mood are influenced by word choice.

 The poet Stephen Dobyns points out that specific sounds evoke certain emotions.
 Consonant plosives (usually referred to as the sounds made by the letters d, b, p, c, t and k) lend themselves to a fast pace and explosive action.
 When making those sounds, the mouth exhales a puff of air, often with force.
 In contrast, the consonant sounds that are longer in duration (f, th, sh, l and wh) provide a softer sound and calmer feel.
 Consider these staccato and legato sounds when composing your work.